Dead or Alive (franchise): Reception and legacy

 The Dead or Alive series has also been a subject of controversy over the years, much like other fighting games and games of other genres.
 While the Dead or Alive characters have often been praised, particularly the female characters being labeled among the sexiest women in video games, the use of sex appeal to attract attention is viewed by some as controversial.
 The series developer, Team Ninja, has also been accused of objectifying women with their provocative style.
 The Dead or Alive Xtreme Beach Volleyball spin-off was also a subject of controversy where many critics have commented that the game's shameless use of female bodies is often ridiculous at best, and some have found it downright offensive.
 In a 2012 Interview with Kotaku, Yosuke Hayashi said that Team Ninja was "very misinterpreted" outside of Japan, and that there's no derogatory intention in their creation process: "We can't help if other cultures in other countries around the globe think that it's a bad representation".
-The decision to not release the Xtreme spin-off sequels after Dead or Alive Paradise outside Asia was due to the Xtreme spin-off games being more popular in Japan compared to Europe and North America being more niche, and diminishing sales over time.
+The decision to not release anymore Xtreme spin-off sequels after Dead or Alive Paradise outside Asia was due to the Xtreme spin-off games being more popular in Japan compared to Europe and North America being more niche, and the Xtreme games' diminishing sales over time.

 The Dead or Alive fanbase consist of several community sites and online groups.
 Between 2015 and 2019, Team Ninja held annual Dead or Alive Festival events where fans could compete in fighting game tournaments, along with cosplay, photo and illustration contests, and could either win or purchase merchandise of the series.
 (Note: Attributed to multiple references:) Team Ninja would also hold costume design contests where various fan-made costume illustrations for specific characters were submitted to the producers and the winners would have their costume designs featured in the games.
 Several fans and players of the series, Emmanuel Rodriguez (Master), Kat Gunn (Mystik), Vanessa Arteaga (Vanessa), and Adande Thorne (sWooZie), most of whom have competed in the Evolution Championship Series (Evo), World Cyber Games (WCS), and Championship Gaming Series (CGS) esport leagues, have credited Dead or Alive for launching their careers in the gaming industry.

+Aggregate review scores As of June 29, 2026.